dee-pka/dee-pka/README.md

 - 📫 How to reach me **deepkanair8@gmail.com**
 ---

-**<b>📌 Daily Fact:</b>** August 17th is the day in 1907 that Pike Place Market, a popular tourist destination and registered historic district in Seattle, opened.
+**<b>📌 Daily Fact:</b>** August 18th is the day in 2008 that President of Pakistan Pervez Musharaf resigns due to the threat of impeachment.

 ---